24 Awesome Ways To Encourage Being Kind at School

 If there was ever a time to be kind, it’s right now.
-As parent group leaders, we just love that we have the chance to influence our school culture for the better, making kindness, empathy, inclusion, and acceptance an everyday thing.
-Below, we’ve rounded up loads of feel-good ideas to inspire your whole school!
-World Kindness Day is November 13, 2024 and Random Acts of Kindness Week starts February 17, 2024, but any day is a good day to practice kindness at school!
+As PTO and PTA leaders, we just love that we have the chance to influence our school culture for the better, making kindness, empathy, inclusion, and acceptance an everyday thing.
+Below, we’ve rounded up loads of feel-good ideas to inspire your whole school.
+World Kindness Day is November 13, 2024 and Random Acts of Kindness Week starts February 17, 2025, but any day is a good day to promote kindness at school!

 1. Throw kindness around like confetti—as in, all over the school campus.